Close

 Don’t forget to check out the first two books of the Dragonslayer Trilogy, opens in a new windowDragonslayer and opens in a new windowKnight of the Silver Circle!

-Image Place holder of - 26 opens in a new windowDragon Age: Tevinter Nights from Bioware
+Image Placeholder of - 99 opens in a new windowDragon Age: Tevinter Nights from Bioware

 Ancient horrors.
 Marauding invaders.
 Powerful mages.
 And a world that refuses to stay fixed.
 Welcome to Thedas.
 From the stoic Grey Wardens to the otherworldly Mortalitasi necromancers, from the proud Dalish elves to the underhanded Antivan Crow assassins, Dragon Age is filled with monsters, magic, and memorable characters making their way through dangerous world whose only constant is change.

-Placeholder of -70 opens in a new windowSorcery of a Queen by Bryan Nasund
+Poster Placeholder of - 82 opens in a new windowSorcery of a Queen by Bryan Nasund

 Driven from her kingdom, the would-be queen now seeks haven in the land of her mother, but Ashlyn will not stop until justice has been done.
 Determined to unlock the secret of powers long thought impossible, Ashlyn bends her will and intelligence to mastering the one thing people always accused her of, sorcery.
 Meanwhile, having learned the truth of his mutation, Bershad is a man on borrowed time.
 Never knowing when his healing powers will drive him to a self-destruction, he is determined to see Ashlyn restored to her throne and the creatures they both love safe.